CenturyLinkCloud/PublicKB/General/Managed_Hosting_and_Private_Cloud:_Multi-Factor_Authentication_for_Master_Account.md

 * If this is the first time you are logging into your master account, you will be prompted to complete your Multi-Factor OTP (one-time password) registration.
 <kbd>![MFA-3.PNG](../images/MFA-3.png)</kbd>

 * The QR code is valid for 3 minutes.
-The page includes a timer that will redirect you when the code expires
+The page includes a timer that will redirect you when the code expires.
 * With your compatible smart phone application (such as Google Authenticator), click the add or + button to configure their Multi-Factor account.

 <kbd>![MFA-4.PNG](../images/MFA-4.png)</kbd>

-* If you cannot scan the QR code you can click the QR code to reveal a secret key that can be used to manually configure the OTP app (e.g. GoogleAuthenticator for Chrome)
+* If you cannot scan the QR code you can click the QR code to reveal a secret key that can be used to manually configure the OTP app (e.g. GoogleAuthenticator for Chrome).
 <kbd>![MFA-5.PNG](../images/MFA-5.png)</kbd>

 4. Multi Factor Authentication OTP Code
 * After registration of your Multi Factor OTP, you will be prompted to enter the 6 digit code provided on your OTP smart phone app to complete your login process.
 You will be prompted to enter this code after every subsequent login with their master account.